-- Smaller Resource Options: We have included Lower Greensand abstractions, which we are currently in the process of developing to a total of 5MI/d by 2022, and have included a potential 9MI/d of further development in the medium term (between 2025 and 2035).
+- Smaller Resource Options: We have included Lower Greensand abstractions, which we are investigating with the potential of developing to a total of 6MI/d in the medium term (between 2025 and 2035).
 We have also identified that the existing Canal & River Trust reservoir in Brent can be utilised to deliver up to 7.5MI/d into the west of the region. - Import from Anglian Water: Currently we are only able to make use of around 50Ml/d of our shared resource with Anglian Water.
 We will install a conditioning plant and network storage to allow us to increase that to its full capacity of 91Ml/d by 2025 (pre impact of climate change). - Internal transfers: As well as facilitating the Anglian Water import, our "Supply 2040" programme allows us to build better inter-connectivity throughout our Central region to remove constraints within our distribution network that will allow us to 'unlock' and transfer 17Ml/d of existing capacity from the south west of our Central region by 2025.
 Further developments in the AMP8 (2025 to 2030) period will allow us to transfer an additional 15Ml/d from the south west of our Central region, and beyond that we have included schemes that will allow our strategic resource developments to be used across the region as the additional supplies become available.
 As a result of this strategy we have made sure that we are able to fully share water between the individual zones that make up our Central region as the balances of supply and demand in those zones change in the future.

 Strategic supply options: The nature and timing of strategic options is a key part of our adaptive planning process.
 Our main focus is on ensuring that we progress with investigations and investment in a timely manner.
 Our current modelling indicates that our 'best value plan' should include joint development of the South East Strategic Reservoir option with Thames Water in 2038.
 We intend to utilise 100MI/d of the yield capacity of the reservoir, which we will abstract and treat for supply into the south and west of the region through staged network and treatment developments.
 Our Plan also includes the Grand Union Canal import option, which will transfer 50MI/d of treated waste water from the Birmingham area for treatment and supply into the west of our region.
-Under our 'best value' plan we anticipate needing this resource by 2065.
-However, within our adaptive strategy we have incorporated appropriate investigations into these and other alternative options, which we will carry out collaboratively with other water companies, along with 'check points' that will allow us to make sure that the nature and timing of the strategic solutions that we implement are the most appropriate for customers.
-This could bring in other options such as large scale water trading via the Severn Thames Transfer or the South Lincolnshire reservoir development into the statutory planning horizon.
+Under our current 'best value' plan we anticipate needing this resource by 2065.
+However, within our adaptive strategy we have incorporated appropriate investigations into these and other alternative options, and 'check points' that will allow us to make sure that the nature and timing of the strategic solutions that we implement are the most appropriate for customers and the South East of England as a whole.